Vsftpd (Very Secure FTP Daemon) is an FTP server for UNIX-like systems, including CentOS / RHEL / Fedora and other Linux distributions.

 Create /etc/vsftpd/issue file with a message compliant with the local site policy or a legal disclaimer:

-Use of this system constitutes consent to security monitoring and testing.
+NOTICE TO USERS Use of this system constitutes consent to security monitoring and testing.
+All activity is logged with your host name and IP address.

 Turn On Vsftpd Service